SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/AboutSwift.md

 Swift combines powerful type inference and pattern matching with a modern, lightweight syntax, allowing complex ideas to be expressed in a clear and concise manner.
-As a result, code is not just easier to write, but easier to read and maintain as well.
+As a result, code is easier to write, and also easier to read and maintain.

 Swift continues to evolve with thoughtful new features and powerful capabilities.
 The goals for Swift are ambitious.